 There is one item every traveller NEEDS.
 Some travellers don’t even know they need it, but those travellers need it more than anyone.

 What is this forgotten essential of the backpacker-life?
 SPOILERS!
 Guess you’ll just have to click the button to find out. 😉Find Out What It Is!

 A long-standing symbol of Canada (though partially in the United States), Niagara Falls has long been considered a must see attraction in North America!
 The Canadian side of Niagara Falls is the most heavily visited area – largely because it provides the best views of the falls themselves.

 For families, Niagara Falls is packed with entertainment attractions, family-friendly hotels and grand restaurants that cater to adults and kids alike!
 Whilst this is easily one of the most touristy parts of the country, this is not without good reason.
 Niagara Falls has some excellent boat trips along the river – and even some nature trails beyond the falls.

 Its location on the Canada-United States border also makes it an important city for travelling around the continent.
 Most journeys connecting New York City with Toronto pass through the area, and there are plenty of good connections heading further afield.

 Best Places to Stay In Niagara Falls

 The main tourist area in Niagara Falls is Fallsview!
 As the name suggests, this is where people come to get the best view of the falls themselves – but it also has the bulk of entertainment attractions.
 The downtown core, as well as the United States side, are great picks if you’re on a budget.
-There are some lovely cabins, huts and lodges in Niagara Falls too.
+There are some lovely cabins in Canada, huts and lodges in Niagara Falls too.

 Best Airbnb in Niagara Falls: Renovated Home